How To Avoid Iron Deficiency On A Vegan Diet

 Vitamin B12

 Vitamin B12 is as important as iron in the production of red blood cells and the transport of oxygen within the bloodstream.
-Vitamin B12 is the one supplement every vegan (and person) should take regularly, as this nutrient is very difficult to find in a vegan diet. is the only vegan food that naturally contains vitamin B12.
+Vitamin B12 is the one supplement every vegan (and person) should take regularly, as this nutrient is very difficult to find in a vegan diet.
+Yeast is the only that naturally contains vitamin B12.
 The amount needed by our bodies is 2.4 micrograms per day, but if you take in a supplement of 500 micrograms it does no harm.

 How-To-Avoid-Iron-Deficiency-On-A-Vegan-Diet